rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Some RBD also support Object Oriented model, e.g. Oracle, DB2 and XML data with queries
 - RDBS can be slow for some simple applications

+> - Tables are structured related to each other
+> - Tables in database are related using primary/foreign key relationship

 ### Object-Oriented Database System

 Data stored in the form of 'objects' directly (like Object-oriented programming).